 Protective Liners - Do not use aluminum foil or any other material or liners to line the oven bottom, walls, racks or any other part of the range.
 Doing so will alter the heat distribution, produce poor baking results, and possibly cause permanent damage to the oven interior.
 Improper installation of these liners may result in risk of electric shock or fire.
-During self clean, temperatures in the oven will be hot enough to melt foil.

 - Always use pot holders or oven mitts when using the oven.
-When cooking, the oven interior, oven exterior, oven racks, and cooktop will become very hot which can cause burns. - Remove all oven racks before starting a self clean cycle.
-If oven racks are left inside the oven during a cleaning cycle, the slide ability of the oven racks may be damaged and all of the oven racks will lose their shiny finish. - To prevent possible damage to the oven, do not attempt to close the oven door until all the oven racks are fully positioned back inside the oven cavity.
+When cooking, the oven interior, oven exterior, oven racks, and cooktop will become very hot which can cause burns. - To prevent possible damage to the oven, do not attempt to close the oven door until all the oven racks are fully positioned back inside the oven cavity.

-Types of oven racks
+Type of oven racks

-Figure 10: Oven rack types
+Figure 8: Oven rack types